scp-079/screen/pages/tools/avatar.md

 ; Fill in the ID of the data exchange backup channel SCP-079-HIDE

 [custom]
+back = [DATA EXPUNGED]
-reset_day = [DATA EXPUNGED]
+; Fill in True or False here to indicate whether the program is a backup copy reset_day = [DATA EXPUNGED]
 ; Fill in the date of resetting data, for example 1st mon, representing the first Monday of every month time_new = [DATA EXPUNGED]